Amanda Alder Dance Academy runs over 85 classes a week with around 600 students attending.

 At the age of 14, she joined The A Crew gaining the opportunity to perform in various local fetes and shows, she then started assisting with Miss Lorna in the Abingdon classes.
 It was then she knew she wanted to become a dance teacher!
 At 16, she started modern and a year later started commercial jazz and tap, all while completing her GCSE's and A Levels including Dance.
 Jordan is currently studying under the direction of Janet Marshall (fellow of the ISTD) to complete her teaching qualifications.

-We are also very lucky to have Gabrielle assisiting with the OXSRAD classes and Lucy, Emily, Megan, Darcey, Amy and Lilly at the Abingdon classes.
+We are also very lucky to have Lucy, Emily, Megan, Darcey, Rachel, Amy and Lilly assisting at the Abingdon classes.